matt9527-marist/MyObsidianNotes/Machine Learning/011 Tree-Based Methods.md

 $$\hat{y} = prob(\text{majority class})$$
 This renders an interesting point:
 - It will render a class, but it will have attached probability coming from calculating the proportions.
 This can be seen as a probabilistic algorithm.

+> FOR each x in X
+> 	FOR each split ts in xi
+> 		Keep the pair(xi, ts) that minimizes J, a cost function